sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 ##### Upgrading and Evolving the weapon

-Running through a prebuilt system  'On Button Pressed' will only be functional on the current weapon.
-Taking the current dictonary values then changing the the values for the upgrade and its current level as well as deducting circuits.
-The reason that not all these upgrades were in the same script was for useriblty for the player.
-Evolutions running  simlilar but instead checks the upgrade level and if applicable then evolves the weapon.
-This could have been implmented instead by using a varity of varibles and changing the current weapon to the varible though this improves readiblity it would require much more lines of code for the same effect.
-These evolutions and powerups branch throughout the diffrent upgrades and give diffrent weapons letting the player fight against the mobs in diffrent ways from closer to further to more risky.
+Running through a prebuilt system'On Button Pressed' will only be functional on the current weapon.
+Taking the current dictionary values then changing the values for the upgrade and its current level and deducting circuits.
+The reason that not all these upgrades were in the same script was for useability for the player.
+Evolutions run similarly but instead, check the upgrade level and if applicable then evolve the weapon.
+This could have been implemented instead by using a variety of variables and changing the current weapon to the variable though this improves readability it would require many more lines of code for the same effect.
+These evolutions and powerups branch throughout the different upgrades and give different weapons letting the player fight against the mobs in different ways from closer to further to more risky.

 ### **Story Branching Choices**